 About Molly Secours

-Although currently ensconced in a passionate 'romance' with baseball, historically, Secours has used her artistic talents to effect social change and public policy.
-As an artist, activist she urges audiences to unearth their deepest biases and as someone who faced late stage cancer, Secours draws parallels between facing a life threatening illness and addressing cultural issues at the root of mental illnesses, poverty and addiction.
+As someone who faced late stage cancer, Secours also speaks about her adventure with a Stage IV diagnosis and draws parallels between facing a life threatening illness and addressing cultural issues at the root of racism, poverty and addiction.
 In her 2010 TED Talk, The Upside of Cancer Secours shares her personal challenge and how it impacted her commitment to peaceful change.

 To date, Secours has produced over 60 films and videos about disparities in education, criminal justice and healthcare.
 She has garnered praise from key Washington officials--including the late Sen. Edward Kennedy--for a short documentary called Faces of Tenncare which explored the fates of 200,000 people after losing health care coverage and In 2008 was asked to appear at a D.C. press conference with Congresswoman Nancy Pelosi to urge congressional votes in favor of “Obama-Care”.